shaneoh10/coffee-box-ms1/README.md

 #### Contact Section:
 * A Bootstrap contact form with space for name, email, message, and option to subscribe to newsletter.
 There is a button to send placed at the bottom of the form.
 * The name and email fields are required, and the email will have to be the correct format to be submitted.
+* The form does not have any function at this stage

 #### Footer:
 * The footer includes social media links to Facebook, Instagram, LinkedIn and Twitter, and a copyright notice.
 I decided to have minimal content in the footer so that the users’ attention would not be drawn away from the main page content.